If you’ve come across The Residual Income Code you’re probably wondering Is The Residual Income Code A Scam?

 The Residual Income Code WAS a free marketing sales funnel from owner Jon Moss.

-Honestly, I cannot say that Tha Residual Income Code was a Scam because it was free to join.
+Honestly, I cannot say that The Residual Income Code was an outright Scam because it was free to join.

 Also, the tools you had to sign up for to make the business work are legitimate tools.